hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 If it is not .com, it is not a DFH root.

 11. SEO Advantages
-DFH unintentionally becomes the strongest SEO primitive ever created.
+DFH becomes the strongest SEO primitive ever created.

-1. Topic-Level Canonical Identity
+Topic-Level Canonical Identity
-Search engines receive a single definitive starting point.

-2. Deterministic Sitemap Meaning
+Deterministic Sitemap Meaning
-AI and crawlers understand structure instantly.

-3. Stronger Topical Authority
+Stronger Topical Authority
-DFH aligns with E-E-A-T and semantic evaluation.

-4. Reduced Meaning Drift
+Reduced Meaning Drift
-Ambiguous topics often hurt ranking — DFH fixes this.

-5. Better Rich Results
+Better Rich Results
-Structured, contextual, canonical definitions.

-6. Faster Crawling and Indexing
+Faster Crawling & Indexing
-Clearer structure → fewer passes.

 Bottom line:
 DFH is a zero-risk SEO upgrade with massive upside.